nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

+The actions required to register a security server's authentication certificate depend on whether automatic approval of authentication certificate registration requests is enabled or disabled (_default_).

+When automatic approval of authentication certificate registration requests is enabled, the following action must be taken:
+- An authentication certificate registration request must be sent from the security server to the central server by the security server administrator.

-To register a security server's authentication certificate, the following actions must be taken.
+Automatic approval of authentication certificate registration requests is disabled by default.
+In that case, to register a security server's authentication certificate, the following actions must be taken.
 - An authentication certificate registration request must be sent from the security server to the central server by the security server administrator;
 - The complementary authentication certificate registration request must be formalized in the central server by the central server administrator, on the appeal of the security server's owner.
 - The complimentary requests must be approved by the central server administrator.